 When you arrive at the Testing Center you must have a valid current picture ID and if possible, know your student ID number.
 You may not use textbooks, notebooks, dictionaries, or calculators during the test.
 The math portion of the test has a built in calculator that you may use.
 Pencils and scratch paper will be provided for you.

-No appointments are needed for ACCUPLACER testing.
+Appointments are required for Accuplacer testing.
 The test is not timed, but you should allow approximately two hours for testing.
+Testers should schedule their appointment online through eSARS.

 How do I get my results?